beckitrue/container-app-workshop/lesson_3/README.md

 - You learned to use the `docker-compose` file to create and manage the containers.
 - You learned to use the `docker-compose up -d` command to start the containers and create the network.
 - You learned to use the `docker-compose down` command to stop and remove the containers and the network.

+## What's next?

+In the next lesson, you will learn how to deploy and use a Cloudflare tunnel to expose your local web server to the internet.
+You will learn how to use the `cloudflared` container to create a tunnel to your local web server and expose it to the internet.